barronbytes/ai-agent/README.md

 I created the diagram above to illustrate [function calling with Gemini API](https://ai.google.dev/gemini-api/docs/function-calling?example=meeting).
 The four numbers shown correspond with the article steps outlined, which are used throughout this project for developer documentation.
 The overall workflow follows this order and is expanded upon in a table below:

-1. **Model Settings:** Model settings are set with combination of user prompt, `GEMINI_API_KEY`, `AI_MODEL`, `SYSTEM_PROMPT`, and function declarations.
-The user prompt is entered in the terminal.
-Environmental variable are written in the `.env` file and hidden via `.gitignore` file inclusion.
+1. **Function Declarations:** The `./functions/schemas.py` file defined all external functions to be used by the model.
+The `./functions/call_function.py` file bundled these functions into a `types.Tool()` object.
 2. **Call Model:** The Gemini model is executed.
-The model response may contain function calls along with arguments.
-Call limit set by `MAX_ITERATIONS` environmental variable.
-3. **Call Functions:** Functions are executed and the conversation history is updated.
-Scope of function calls limited by `WORKING_DIR`.
-4. **Model Response:** Steps 2 and 3 repeat.
-Final model response is formatted.
-Output limited by `MAX_CHAR_LIMIT`.
+This requires providing the model settings: `GEMINI_API_KEY`, `AI_MODEL`, `SYSTEM_PROMPT`, user prompt, conversation history, and function declarations.
+3. **Call Functions:** Function calls are executed.
+This requires parsing the model response from step (2) to determine function names and arguments to call.
+The `WORKING_DIR` must be provided on each function call.
+4. **Model Response:** The Gemini model is executed again within an agent loop that repeats steps (2) and (3).
+At the end of each cycle, the function response is parsed for content to update the conversation history.
+The agent loop runs at most for `MAX_ITERATIONS` and final output has a character limitation of `MAX_CHAR_LIMIT` to preserve tokens.

 <img src="./public/function-calling-table.PNG" width="80%">

-Safeguards taken throughout this project included: (1) safely storing API keys; (2) limiting read-write privileges to a single directory; (3) protecting against directory traversal; (4) limiting output to preserve tokens; (5) using timeout limits when running subprocesses; and (6) setting an iteration limit to avoid infite model + function execution loops.
-Error handling was used, but did not cover all edge cases.

 ### 5. High Level Design